Mintplex-Labs/anything-llm/docker/HOW_TO_USE_DOCKER.md

 ## How to use the user interface
 - To access the full application, visit `http://localhost:3001` in your browser.

-## How to add files to my system using the standalone scripts
-- Upload files from the UI in your Workspace settings

-- To run the collector scripts to grab external data (articles, URLs, etc.)
-  - `docker exec -it --workdir=/app/collector anything-llm python main.py`

-- To run the collector watch script to process files from the hotdir
-  - `docker exec -it --workdir=/app/collector anything-llm python watch.py`
-  - Upload [compliant files](../collector/hotdir/__HOTDIR__.md) to `./collector/hotdir` and they will be processed and made available in the UI.

 ## About UID and GID in the ENV
 - The UID and GID are set to 1000 by default.
 This is the default user in the Docker container and on most host operating systems.
 If there is a mismatch between your host user UID and GID and what is set in the `.env` file, you may experience permission issues.